luketudge/introduction-to-programming/topics/intro/README.md

 SyntaxError: invalid syntax
 ```

 These error messages tell us that some part of our program is not a valid Python command, and so the Python interpreter could not finish running the program.
-The message tells us which line of our program was responsible (in this case line 1, the only line in the program), and sometimes a bit about what sort of error we made.
+The message tells us which line of our program was responsible (in this case line 1, the only line in the program), and sometimes tells us a bit about what sort of error we made.

-Later we will also learn more about understanding and fixing errors in our programs.
+Later on we will cover the rules of Python syntax more systematically, and we will learn more about understanding and fixing errors in our programs.
+For now, we will look at a few more example programs to get a general idea of how Python works.

-For now we are done with the very basics.
+## More Python programs